J35P312/Assemblatron/README.md

 NOTE: use absolute path for the output directory.

 # SV
 Call SV.
-Assemblatron will calssify variants as DEL, INV, BND (translocation or complex), INS, and TDUP.
+Assemblatron will classify variants as DEL, INV, BND (translocation or complex), INS, and TDUP.

     python assemblatron.py --sv --bam <contigs.bam> > out.vcf

-The output is  printed to stdout
+The output is  printed to stdout.
+Note, the SV-caller assumes that the base qualitiy scores represent the base coverage.

 other options: